ZipCPU/openarty/README.md

 This version of the OpenArty project is built around [AutoFPGA](https://github.com/ZipCPU/autofpga).
 It is designed to be highly reconfigurable, so that you can add (or remove) peripherals quickly and easily.
 My specific goal is to use [AutoFPGA](https://github.com/ZipCPU/autofpga) to create a project that doesn't require all of the peripherals I've used, but may be instead built with only those peripherals on the board.

-The design builds, as of 201823, at an 81.25 MHz clock speed.
-As of this writing, the design builds only.
-I now need to go back and verify that all the peripherals still work following the transition to [AutoFPGA](https://github.com/ZipCPU/autofpga) and the [generic flash driver](rtl/qflexpress.v).

-So ... it's a (new) work in progress.

 # Repository

 Due to the ongoing issues with [OpenCores](http://opencores.org/project/openarty), the [official OpenArty repository](https://github.com/ZipCPU/openarty)